-The airline most committed to the Airbus superjumbo — by far — is Emirates, which has 37 A380 aircraft in its fleet and a further 54 on order.
+The airline most committed to the Airbus superjumbo – by far – is Emirates, having recently taken delivery of its 100th A380, out of a total of 142 on order.

 The Gulf carrier unveiled its first, long-awaited A380 in July 2008 and flew its debut flight to New York the following month.

-Now the airline flies the superjumbo to 23 destinations including London Heathrow, Los Angeles Rome, Moscow, Hong Kong, Bangkok and Auckland.
+Now the airline flies the superjumbo to over 40 destinations including London Heathrow, Los Angeles Rome, Moscow, Hong Kong, Bangkok and Auckland.

-Emirates operates its A380s in two configurations.
+Emirates operates its A380s in three configurations.
 The first has 489 seats 14 in First Class, 76 in Business and 399 in Economy.